CalliEve/telexide/README.md

 ## Features

+- [x] Supports all of the telegram bot API, up to and including version 6.2
 - [x] easy to use and customisable client
 - [x] long-polling based update handling
   - [x] set your own timeout